vmware-tanzu/cartographer/rfc/rfc-0000-multiple-paths.md

 [unresolved-questions]: #unresolved-questions

 - Empiricial tests for complex paths.
 I have a repository for working these through here: https://github.com/squeedee/vizit
-- Can we shake the tree fast enough that this works well as a pre-realize step?
+- ~~Can we shake the tree fast enough that this works well as a pre-realize step?~~ We don't need to, we can mark outputs as selected in the realizer and not have to change much else of the code.

 # Spec.
 Changes
 [spec-changes]: #spec-changes